 Sunwell Plateau has a zone called the Den of Iniquity, but it's empty and wrecked.

 "Undead Death Knight."
 This is all sorts of dead.
 Add "Unholy" for extra Captain Obvious.
-To make it even more fun, before Legion you could've had your undead death knight take the "Lichborne" talent, which temporarily transforms you into...an undead.
+To make it even more fun, before Legion you could've had your undead death knight take the "Lichborne" talent, which temporarily transformed you into...an undead.

 Worgen Druids, for all your recursive shapeshifting needs.
 For ultimate absurdity, try a Worgen hunter with a wolf pet, wearing wolf's head shoulderpads and a Big Bad Wolf's Head.
 With a worg pup vanity pet.
-Shame that wolf mounts are exclusive to the Horde (barring the limited edition Kor'kron War Wolf for completing Siege of Orgrimmar on Normal prior to the pre-release patch for Warlords of Draenor and the Darkmoon Faire mount which is only available when the Faire is open—though with the Stables building in Warlords of Draenor, it will finally be possible for Alliance to easily acquire a wolf mount).
+And a wolf mount, though getting one might be more difficult for Alliance than Horde.

 Desert Bandits: The Wastewander bandits of Tanaris, originally pirates who had their ships stolen by other pirates and turned to capturing water sources and stealing from the Goblins of Gadgetzan to get by.
 In a stroke of irony they were all wiped out by the Cataclysm, with the area they had control of now being underwater from the land subsiding.